Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 inside inbound messages can be looked up in the C-List directly, but when sending outbound messages, all the IDs must have their signs flipped.

-(The mnemonic philosophy is: vats are ego-centric, vat exports are the most important thing in their self-centered world, so vat exports get the positive number (`o+1`).
-Comms vats, being more worldly, are obsequiously polite, so they always deliver a remote message in the form that will most please the recipient, so when a machine's export is sent back to them, the exporter+recipient will receive a positive number (`ro+2`), even though the exporter would *send* that object as `ro-2` to please the importer).
+The mnemonic philosophy is that vats are ego-centric and vat exports are the most important thing in their self-centered world, so vat exports get the positive number (`o+1`).
+Comms vats, being more worldly, are obsequiously polite, so they always deliver a remote message in the form that will most please the recipient, so when a machine's export is sent back to them, the exporter+recipient will receive a positive number (`ro+2`), even though the exporter would *send* that object as `ro-2` to please the importer.

 The message names are also different.
-In the local-machine Vat-Kernel-Vat flow, the first Vat's outbound message has a different name than the inbound message (`syscall.send()` becomes `dispatch.deliver()`, `syscall.resolve()` becomes `dispatch.notify()`).
-In the remote-machine CommsVat-CommsVat flow, there is no kernel in the middle, so whatever the first Comms Vat sends is exactly what the second Comms Vat receives.
+In the local-machine Vat→Kernel→Vat flow, the first Vat's outbound message has a different name than the inbound message (`syscall.send()` becomes `dispatch.deliver()`, `syscall.resolve()` becomes `dispatch.notify()`).
+In the remote-machine CommsVat→CommsVat flow, there is no kernel in the middle, so whatever the first Comms Vat sends is exactly what the second Comms Vat receives.
 In keeping with the receiver-centric convention, We use `deliver` for message delivery, and `notify` for promise